SolidCharity/LightBuildServer/README.md

 Implementation
 --------------

-The web interface and the server itself are being implemented in Python3.
+The web interface and the server itself are being implemented in Python3 and with Django.
 The main reason for this is that LXC has some Python3 bindings...

-The server will use a MySQL database for the storage of users and projects, and build queues.
+The server will use the database backend of Django (Postgresql, Sqlilte, MySQL) for the storage of users and projects, and build queues.

 The generated packages are delivered from the server directly, via apt or yum repositories.

-We are using LXC to build the packages.
+We are using LXC/LXD/Docker to build the packages.
 We are mounting network shares to reduce the amount of downloading required packages.

 License
 -------